Cycling 101 – Beginners’ Guide to Recreational Cycling

 Nutrition & Hydration

-Before, during, and after a ride, it is important to eat enough nutritious food, drink enough water, and replace the electrolytes that you lose.
+Before, during, and after a ride, it is essential to eat enough nutritious food, drink enough water, and replace the electrolytes you lose.

-Take along 16oz of fluid for every hour you plan to ride, and add some electrolytes if you will ride over 2 hours in hot weather, or at high intensity.
+To avoid ‘bonking’ (running out of energy) while riding, take some food for rides over 90 minutes.
+In addition, take along 16oz of fluid for every hour you plan to ride and add some electrolytes if you will ride over 2 hours in hot weather or at high intensity.

 - Related: Cycling & Nutrition